 Dumaguete City, Negros Oriental

 After joining in the revelry of the Pintaflores, you can head on east to Dumaguete where the Sandurot Festival is celebrated.
 Dumaguete City is a melting pot of different cultures both foreign and local.
 The city embraces the influx of foreigners wishing to reside, study or stay for a long period.
-‘Sandurot’ is the local word for arrival and this festival is a testimonial of the city’s warm welcome to the different people and cultures.
+‘Sandurot’ is the local word for arrival and this festival is a testimonial of the city’s warm welcome to different people and cultures.

 Higantes Festival